underlay/io-sqlite/README.md

 ## Install

-The first thing you need to do is fetch the submodules:
+For weird reasons, we have [shexSpec/shex.js](https://github.com/shexSpec/shex.js) as a git submodule, so the first thing you need to do is fetch the submodules:

 ```
 git submodule update --init --recursive